PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 fuge> start all
 ```

-Then we can confirm that everything is running as before by navigating our browser to and using the routes we've been creating in the this and previous recipes.
+Then we can confirm that everything is running as before by navigating our browser to and using the routes we've been creating in this and previous recipes.

 If we exit the Fuge shell the mongo container will continue to run.